cbrnr/sleepecg/doc/source/heartbeat_detection.md

 detection = detect_heartbeats(ecg, fs)
 ```

 For best results, we recommend a sampling frequency of at least 100 Hz.
-Please note that the algorithm will return similar results regardless of the scaling of the data.
+The algorithm will return similar results regardless of the scaling of the data.

 ## Performance evaluation